ikorotkin/gromacs_fhmd-langevin_non-equilibrium/README.md

 The installation procedure of the code is completely the same as installation of the original [Gromacs 2016](https://manual.gromacs.org/documentation/2016/install-guide/index.html).

-The following is the typical installation in Linux System:
+The following is the typical installation on Linux system:

 ```bash
 cd gromacs_fhmd-langevin_non-equilibrium